 Travel from one of the most romantic cities in Italy to the setting for the tragic story of Romeo and Juliet.
 Find out about taking the train from Venice to Verona.

-Venice is a must-see on many an Italy itinerary, but at some point you’ll need to move on to the next stop on your tour.
-If you’re going to Verona, the city Shakespeare chose as the setting for “Romeo and Juliet,” you can make that trip easily by train.
+Venice is a must-see destination in Italy, but make sure not to overlook Verona on your travels!
+Verona was the city Shakespeare chose as the setting for “Romeo and Juliet,” and you can visit this destination easily by train.

 Frequent Trains from Venice to Verona

-Trenitalia operates 55 trains each day from Venezia Santa Lucia station bound for Verona Porta Nuova station, and the train trip can take as little as 1 hour 10 minutes.
-That fastest trip is on Trenitalia’s high-speed Alta Velocità (AV) trains - the one connecting Venice with Verona is the Frecciabianca.
+Trenitalia operates 55 trains each day from Venezia Santa Luciastation bound for Verona Porta Nuova station.
+That fastest trip is on Trenitalia’s high-speed Alta Velocità (AV) trains.
+The trains connecting Venice with Verona are the Frecciabianca, and the trip can take as little as 1 hour and 10 minutes.

 The other option for direct trains from Venice to Verona are Regionale trains which make the journey in just under 1.5 hours.
-Tickets on this route begin at $11 for the Regionale trains, with Frecciabianca trips costing $18-23.
+Tickets on this route begin at $11 for the Regionale trains, and can cost between $18-23 for the Frecciabianca trains.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.